OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 - External access granted to a specific library
 - Models imported as-is from GitHub

-Every AI initiative, new and existing, should perform a privacy and security risk analysis.
-AI programs have additional concerns around privacy and security that need to be considered.
-While each system implementation will be different based on its contextual purpose, the same process can be applied.
-These analyses can be performed before the development process and will guide security and privacy controls for the system.
-These controls are based on security protection goals such as Confidentiality, Integrity and Availability, and privacy goals such as Unlinkability, Transparency and Intervenability.
-ISO/IEC TR 27562:2023 provides a detailed list of points of attention for these goals and coverage.

-The general process for performing an AI Use Case Privacy and Security Analysis is:
- - Describe the Ecosystem
- - Provide an assessment of the system of interest
- - Identify the security and privacy concerns
- - Identify the security and privacy risks
- - Identify the security and privacy controls
- - Identify the security and privacy assurance concerns

 Links to standards:

   - The entire ISO 27000-27005 range is applicable to AI systems in the general sense as they are IT systems.
-Gap: covers this control fully, with the high-level particularity that there are three AI-specific attack surfaces that need to be taken into account in information security management: 1)AI development-time attacks, 2)attacks through model use and 3)AI Application security attacks.
+Gap: covers this control fully regarding the processes, with the high-level particularity that there are three AI-specific attack surfaces that need to be taken into account in information security management: 1)AI development-time attacks, 2)attacks through model use and 3)AI Application security attacks.
 See the controls under the corresponding sections to see more particularities.
     These standards cover:

     - ISO/IEC 27000 – Information security management systems – Overview and vocabulary